derek-blanchette/cv-resume/README.md

 # cv-resume
-Details of CV and projects
+Details for CV and projects
 <hr>

 # Derek Blanchette, MS